Balrajggoudkalal/Cloned-from-gitlab/README.md

 ## c.
 Setup AWS Account to create create and access servers.

-Open AWS and import key.
+Open AWS and Choose Region and in future always stick with one region.

+Next you need to import key.

 ![image](/uploads/fac613a2fc6b37daac1ee33259a39b39/image.png)